IBMRedbooks/zikipedia/dictionary/L.md

 * An IBMZ mainframe built specifically for running Linux.

 ### Listing
-* This is the metadata that is produced by the copiler about the built binary object.
+* This is the metadata that is produced by the compiler about the built binary object.
+In other words, a listing decribes everything that happened during compilation in great detail.
+Listings can be useful for debugging since they give insight into how a binary was built/compiled.

 ### LLQ *(Low Level Qualifier)*
 > 💡 _Think of the the last `/` delimited segment in a Linux path (`/home/user/hello.txt`)_